Guide to Building a Website

 CHOOSING A WEBSITE DESIGNER – some tips on getting the right fit for you

 Tip: Communications during and after creating the website need to be clear & regular.
 The time and money invested means that the website needs to be maintained and built upon continuously.
 Having forged a relationship, you the Client and the chosen web design agency need to manage it, to produce the agreed return on any investment envisaged.
 It is an ongoing process, a partnership, if you will.
 Set some realistic targets and review them on a regular basis.
 Treat it like any business venture.
 If you have engaged an agency for say 100 hours at say between €50 to €100 per hour, that is €5,000 to €1o,000.
 What are you going to get back from this investment and when?
-Use a professional Digital Marketing Agency, if you do not have the skill set between you both.
+Use a professional experienced Digital Marketing Agency, if you do not have the skill set between you both.
 If you have the time to learn everything about building basic websites, here is a guide to building your own WordPress website from scratch by Dustin Hartzler.

 Time: How long does it take to build a website?
 The time required to create a business website is usually about 100 hours over 6 to 8 weeks.
-Collecting the content takes most of the time.
+Creating or collecting the content takes most of the time.
 The actual design takes about two to three weeks and the development takes one or two weeks.
 Once this web presence is created, then it is time to make it work for you, which takes more time on an ongoing basis.
 Getting it populated, found, ranked and then making it do something useful and keep tweaking it all the time.
 Like any tool there is no point in buying it to leave it idle.
 A business would not buy a Company van and then leave it parked doing nothing.
 It is there to deliver for you, so you need a driver.

 ——————————————————————————————————————————————————————————————–